 An interview was conducted with the facility’s Speech therapist later that afternoon who stated that “she recommended the puréed meat on October 20 at 2015 after finding out the resident cannot elicit swallowing ground meat during evaluation.”
 The Speech Therapist “stated ground meat was not the safest consistency for [the resident] and what happens is [the resident] would pocket the food and there will be a risk for aspiration later with the pocketed food.”

 Brighton Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has been injured or died prematurely while residing at Robbing Manor Rehabilitation and Healthcare Center, call the Rosenfeld Injury Lawyers law firm now.
+If your spouse, parent or grandparent has been injured or died prematurely while residing at Robbing Manor Rehabilitation and Healthcare Center, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our Illinois nursing home attorneys can ensure your loved one receives the highest level of care while assisting you in obtaining the financial compensation your family deserves from those who caused the harm.

 We encourage you to contact our Madison County elder abuse law offices by calling (888) 424-5757 today to schedule a no-obligation case evaluation at no charge to you.
 We accept all personal injury cases, wrongful death lawsuits and nursing home neglect/abuse claims for compensation through contingency fee arrangements.
 This means we provide immediate legal representation and are paid for our services only after we have successfully resolved your case through an out-of-court settlement or jury award.